astroumd/lmtoy/examples/lmtoy_reduce.md

-1. review the specviews.3.png plots to review the RMS as function of time if a pixel is bad, edit the lmtoy_OBSNUM.rc file, and remove the bad pixel from the pix_list=
+1. review the specviews.3.png plots to review the RMS as function of time if a pixel is bad, edit the lmtoy_OBSNUM.rc file, and remove the bad pixel from the pix_list.

-   For 85776 and 85778 pixel 3 is bad, for 85824 acceptable
+   For 85776 and 85778 pixel 3 is bad, for 85824 all pixels seem acceptable.
+   Thus you should have pix_list=0,1,2,4,5,6,7,8,9,10,11,12,13,14,15 for the first two obsnum's.

    Another way to inspect the data is via the  waterfall cube, viz.

            ds9 2018-S1-MU-46/85776/Region_J-K_85776.wf10.fits

-2. review the SRC_OBSNUM.fits or the smoothed OBJECT_OBSNUM.nfs.fits
+2. review the SRC_OBSNUM.fits (or better, the smoothed OBJECT_OBSNUM.nfs.fits)
    using ds9 or any fits cube viewer.
    Inspect profiles if the settings in the lmtoy_OBSNUM.rc file is .
 Suspect are:

            b_order=0